IIIF/api/source/api/extension/navplace/index.md

 *   A Feature Collection object has a `type` property with the value "FeatureCollection".
 *   A Feature Collection object has a property with the name `features`.
 The value of `features` is a JSON array.
 Each element of the array is a Feature object as defined above.
 It is possible for this array to be empty, but when used in the context of this extension it _SHOULD NOT_ be empty.
-*   If a Feature Collection has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature Collection object with the name `id`, and the value of this property is either a string or number.
+*   If a Feature Collection has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature Collection object with the name `id`.
+The value must be a string, and the value must be an HTTP(S) URI for resources defined by the IIIF Presentation API 3

 #### 2.1.4 Position